UK Independence Party: Other political groups

 In campaigning on emotive issues, UKIP has proved divisive.
 Popular stereotypes have framed it as a far-right party, and portrayed its activists as old white men holding offensive views.
 The party has faced vocal opposition from anti-fascist groups such as Hope not Hate, who have accused it of tapping into nationalist and xenophobic sentiment in its campaigns.
 Writing for The New York Times Magazine, Geoffrey Wheatcroft noted that there had been "a concerted campaign to brand UKIP as racist, an accusation that some of its own activists have done nothing to discourage."
 Goodwin and Caitlin Milazzo highlighted that Farage had been "routinely ridiculed and dismissed", at best being portrayed as "a beer-swilling populist who wanted to drag Britain back to the 1950s" while at worst depicted as "a racist... would-be demagogue" who secretly wanted to overthrow the UK's liberal parliamentary democracy.

 For many years, mainstream political figures derided or demeaned the importance of UKIP, although this did little to obstruct its electoral advances.
 By 2014, at which point UKIP was securing significant electoral support in the European Parliamentary elections, the main parties began to take it more seriously and devoted more time to countering the electoral threat it posed to them, in turn drawing more journalistic attention to the party.
 This increased attention gave the party the "oxygen of publicity" which helped bring the party to the attention of previously inattentive voters.
 Many on Britain's centre-left have been reluctant to accept that UKIP was hindering public support for Labour, instead believing that they were primarily a problem for the Conservatives and would thus help produce a Labour victory.
 Labour found that their campaign strategy of accusing UKIP of racism backfired, as rather than distancing UKIP supporters from the party it contributed to the perception that Labour failed to understand widespread concerns regarding immigration.
 A December 2014 poll by ComRes found that voters saw UKIP as closer to the centre-ground of politics than the Conservatives.

+The British National Party blamed UKIP for its decline, accusing the latter of stealing BNP policies and slogans.